 We have sponsored a number of young men and woman to undertake training in the hospitality industry.
-They complete an 18 month course in Hotel Management, and then undergo 6 months of practical training in hotels around Darjeeling, or even further afield.
+They complete an 18-month course in Hotel Management, and then undergo 6 months of practical training in hotels around Darjeeling, or even further afield.
 The training is delivered by the Food Craft Institute in Darjeeling, with whom we have established a strong partnership.

-The latest group of six young people (five young men and one young woman) joined the FCI course in mid July 2014 and will remain at college until mid 2015, after which they will do their practical training in hotel placements arranged by their tutor.
+The latest group of six young people (five young men and one young woman) joined the FCI course in mid July 2022 and will remain at college until mid 2023, after which they will do their practical training in hotel placements arranged by their tutor.

 Since 2010, we have sponsored a number of young women to undertake nursing training, the first of whom trained successfully as nursing assistants at a local nursing home.
 Alka Rai and her sister, who both formerly lived at KBM girls’ home, found employment at a hospital in Gyaganga, and another young woman undertook a Diploma in Laboratory and Microbiology, followed by further training in a pathology laboratory, to qualify as a Laboratory Technician.
 Currently, there are four nursing students participating in GNM (General Nursing and Midwifery) training at schools in Darjeeling and Siliguri.